About the Clements Lab

 Our research summary

 Hematopoietic stem cells (HSCs) arise from endothelial cells found in the primitive descending aorta of mammals or the dorsal aorta of anamniotic vertebrates such as zebrafish.
 We are interested in understanding the basis of regulation of induction of hematopoietic potential, maintenance of “stemness,” control of proliferation, and mobilization of migratory behaviors.
-In the long term our hope is that by understanding the basis of regulation of these behaviors we can harness them usefully for directed differentiation and to understand their dysregulation in disease such as leukemia.
+In the long term, we hope that by understanding the basis of regulation of these behaviors we can harness them usefully for directed differentiation and to understand their dysregulation in disease such as leukemia.

 Why HSCs?

-HSCs are the fundamental unit of the hematopoietic system which provides all red and white blood cells of the body throughout life.
-They both self-renew and give rise to daughter cells that have the capacity to proliferate and differentiate into the effector cells that carry oxygen to all tissues of the body, heal wounds, regulate inflammatory responses, and fight invading pathogens.
-Clinically, HSCs are used in transplant therapies for disease—most notably leukemia, but now in a growing number of non-malignant hematologic diseases including hemoglobinopathies such as sickle cell disease, congenital neutropenias, and autoimmune disorders.
+HSCs are the fundamental unit of the hematopoietic system, which provides all red and white blood cells of the body throughout life.
+They both self-renew and give rise to daughter cells that have the capacity to proliferate and differentiate into the effector cells that carry oxygen to all tissues of the body, heal wounds, regulate inflammatory responses and fight invading pathogens.
+Clinically, HSCs are used in transplant therapies for disease, most notably leukemia, but now in a growing number of nonmalignant hematologic diseases, including hemoglobinopathies such as sickle cell disease, congenital neutropenias, and autoimmune disorders.
 Understanding the physiological basis of HSC specification is conceptually the first step in attempting to reproduce that process for in vitro directed differentiation of HSCs for clinical use.

 Clements Lab